 How To Learn About A Culture Without Knowing Its Language?

 When travelling or relocating to a new place, the common sense advice is to learn the local language.
-There are many benefits to this, but it mostly boils down to the ease of communication, from making new friends, to getting things done or even as simple as to order your meals the way that you like it.
+There are many benefits to this, but it mostly boils down to the ease of communication, from making new friends to getting things done or even as simple as ordering your meals the way you like it.

-It’s undeniable that language is important to understanding culture, but language acquisition can be difficult and not a good use of time if you’re only going to be in the new culture for a short period.
+It's undeniable that language is essential to understanding culture.
+Still, language acquisition can be complex and not a good use of time if you're only in the new culture for a short period.
 Also, language acquisition alone is not enough to learn about a new culture.
-There are many local and regional nuances that a language course may not reveal or focus on.
+There are many local and regional nuances that a language course may not reveal.
 For example, the English language itself is reliant on its local context.
-A non-native speaker may have trouble understanding the South African, Irish or even Singapore English, if they were only taught American English.
-Though language learning, paired with the methods in this post, will certainly get you further in understanding adapting to a new culture.
+A non-native speaker might have trouble understanding South African, Irish or even Singaporean English if only exposed to American English.
+Though language learning will undoubtedly get you further in understanding adapting to a new culture.